JulianJaffePinterest/druid/extensions-core/spark-extensions/README.md

 If a "simpler" shard spec such as `NumberedShardSpec` or `LinearShardSpec` is used, a `partitionMap` can be provided but is unnecessary unless the name of a segment's directory on deep storage should match the segment's id exactly.
 The writer will rationalize shard specs within time chunks to ensure data is atomically loaded in Druid.
-Care should still be taken in partitioning the DataFrame to write regardless.
+Either way, callers should still take care when partitioning DataFrames to write to avoid ingesting skewed data or too many small segments.

+## Plugin Registries and Druid Extension Support
+One of Druid's strengths is its extensibility.
+Since these Spark readers and writers will not execute on a Druid cluster and won't have the ability to dynamically load classes or integrate with Druid's Guice injectors, Druid extensions can't be used directly.
+Instead, these connectors use a plugin registry architecture, including default plugins that support most functionality in `extensions-core`.
+Custom plugins consisting of a string name and one or more serializable generator functions must be registered before the first Spark action which would depend on them is called.

 ## Configuration Reference

 ### Metadata Client Configs
 The properties used to configure the client that interacts with the Druid metadata server directly.
 Used by both reader and the writer.
-During early development, `metadataPassword` is expected in plaintext.
-This will change.
+The `metadataPassword` property can either be provided as a string that will be used as-is or can be provided as a serialized PasswordProvider that will be resolved when the metadata client is first instantiated.
+If a custom PasswordProvider is used, be sure to register the provider with the PasswordProviderRegistry before use.

 |Key|Description|Required|Default|
 |---|-----------|--------|-------|